web-stuff-98/psql-social/README.md

 - Chunked file uploads
 - Download streams

 ### It's go-vue-chat but 99% rewritten and a lot faster since I used postgreSQL instead of MongoDB.
 Also I used fasthttp and fasthttp/websocket instead of Gorilla.
-I should have used fiber from the start since there is no documentation anywhere on serving a SPA from fasthttp.
-I tried ServeFiles but the page would just load for infinity.
+Originally I was using plain fasthttp but I changed to fiber because I was having problems serving the static files, but then I had the same problem with fiber, so I just ended up hosting the frontend on a seperate server.

 ## If you cannot find a room made by another user, that is because they have to invite you to it.
 And I just realized I added the private feature for no reason since you have to be a member of a room to find it anyway.